People

 Brittany is a postdoctoral scholar studying the role of NF-kB and STAT3 signaling in skeletal muscle in PDAC cachexia.
 She received her BS from West Chester University and her MS from the University of Mississippi where she studied exercise physiology.
 Brittany received her PhD from the University of Tennessee in Memphis, where she examined the effects of physical activity and exercise on skeletal muscle plasticity during cancer cachexia progression.
 Outside of the lab, she enjoys hiking, playing tennis, and baking.

-Omnia is an international PhD student from Egypt studying immunometabolic changes in PDAC cachexia.
+Omnia is an international postdoctoral scholar from Egypt studying immunometabolic changes in PDAC cachexia.
+She received her PhD from Indiana State University.
 She received her BS in biotechnology and molecular biology from Cairo University, Egypt, and her MS in biotechnology from Eastern Virginia Medical School, USA, through a Fulbright Scholarship.
 Omnia is an assistant lecturer in the Biotechnology department at Cairo University and enjoys teaching and looking forward to transferring her experience to her students.
 Outside work, she enjoys hiking, reading, and watching movies.

 Sephora Jean, BS